“Klaatu barada nikto!”

 Gort, the 8-foot tall metallic robot, was played by a real human, Lock Martin.
 Martin wasn’t so far off from being 8-feet tall himself.

 Lock’s true height is debated.
-Some say he measured in at 7 feet 7 inches, but according to The Day the Earth Stood Still director Robert Wise, Lock was 7 feet 1 inches tall.
+Some say he measured at 7 feet 7 inches, but according to The Day the Earth Stood Still director Robert Wise, Lock was 7 feet 1 inches tall.

 Despite his great height, Lock Martin was an incredibly gentle man in every way.
 Dummies had to be used in the film for the scenes where Gort carrries Helen or Klaatu because Martin did not have the physical strength to carry Patricia Neal or Michael Rennie.